miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ## Putting It All Together

-Now that we have our functions declared all that is missing is writing the logic to trigger them.
+Now that we have our functions declared, all that is missing is writing the logic to trigger them.
 This is done at the end of the configuration file.
 Here we once again use XRandR to check for the state of our external monitor.
-If it is connected we want to setup its resolution, position and to make it the primary monitor.
+If it is connected we want to set up its resolution, position and to make it the primary monitor.
 After that, we check if the monitor already has half of the workspaces on it.
-If not, we know this monitor was recently connected and we want to run our `monitor_add` function.
+If not, we know this monitor was recently connected, and we want to run our `monitor_add` function.

-In the situation we only have one monitor connected and we check to see if it already has all of the workspaces assigned to it.
-If that is not the case we run the `monitor_remove` function.
-In this case we also use XRandR to only setup the internal monitor.
+In the situation, we only have one monitor connected, and we check to see if it already has all the workspaces assigned to it.
+If that is not the case, we run the `monitor_remove` function.
+In this case, we also use XRandR to only set up the internal monitor.

 ```bash